 - When changing passwords repetition of the last four passwords used will not be permitted

 - The minimum password length is 8 characters

 - Passwords must meet complexity requirements, i.e. include any 3 of the following:

-- Uppercase
+- o Uppercase

 - Lowercase

-- Numbers
+- o Numbers

-- o Characters \$, &, £ etc.
+- Characters \$, &, £ etc.

-Best Practice Guidance

-- Avoid use of the following: - Names of family, pets, friends, co-workers etc. - Computer terms and names, sites, companies, hardware, software. - Birthdays and other personal information such as addresses and phone numbers.

-- Word or number patterns like aaabbb, qwerty, 123321, etc. - o Any of the above spelled backwards. - Any of the above preceded or followed by a digit (e.g., secret1, 1secret)

-SECURITY GUIDELINES DO

-- Change your password at least every 60 days. - Treat all passwords as sensitive, confidential GDC information. - If you think an account or password may have been compromised, report this immediately to IT and do not use the account before changing the password.

-DO NOT

-- Use the same password for GDC accounts as for non-GDC access (e.g., personal ISP account etc.). - Share GDC passwords with ANYONE including over the phone or in an email.
-If you need to share your Outlook calendar or inbox then use the Outlook delegation permissions. - Write passwords down and store them anywhere. - Store passwords in a file on ANY computer system or mobile device without encryption.
+• Best Practice Guidance Avoid use of the following: • Names of family, pets, friends, co-workers etc. Computer terms and names, sites, companies, hardway software.
+Birthdays and other personal information such as address and phone numbers.
+Word or number patterns like aaabbb, qwerty, 123321, etc Any of the above spelled backwards.
+Any of the above preceded or followed by a digit (e secret1, 1secret) IRITY GUIDELINES DO • Change your password at least every 60 days.
+Treat all passwords as sensitive, confidential GDC information. • If you think an account or password may have been compromis report this immediately to IT and do not use the account bef changing the password.
+DO N от • Use the same password for GDC accounts as for non-GDC accounts (e.g., personal ISP account etc.). • Share GDC passwords with ANYONE including over the phone o an email.
+If you need to share your Outlook calendar or inbox th use the Outlook delegation permissions. • Write passwords down and store them anywhere. • Store passwords in a file on ANY computer system or mobile dev without encryption.
+Pleas e note: • Accounts are locked out for 10 minutes after 3 unsuccessful tries • After 10 minutes of idle time, Windows terminals will lock and requ the user to re-enter their password.

-Please note:

-- Accounts are locked out for 10 minutes after 3 unsuccessful tries. - After 10 minutes of idle time, Windows terminals will lock and require the user to re-enter their password.

-Accounts used by external suppliers / third parties